Skype for Business, Microsoft Teams, and Cisco endpoints

 Now the entire organization has also deployed Cisco Webex as a platform.

-When they had to roll out Teams during the pandemic in 2020, they already had the Synergy SKY Suite as a layer on top.
-This made the transition pain free for both IT and users of video conferencing, as there was no disruption in the workflow.
+When they had to roll out Teams during the pandemic in 2020, they already had Synergy SKY as a layer on top.
+This made the transition pain-free for both IT and users of video conferencing, as there was no disruption in the workflow.

 The result of this was far less pressure on the IT department regarding collaboration issues, and the users were happy and satisfied with the transition.

-Andersen says that simple solutions are key for successful collaboration and that most users of video meetings don’t have deep-seated knowledge around computers and meeting room equipment.
+Andersen says that simple solutions are key for successful collaboration and that most users of video meetings don’t have deep-seated knowledge of computers and meeting room equipment.

 “Very few are actually able to make use of all the add-on functionalities the different vendors offer today.
 Having a simple setup is extremely important for their workflow”.